Boris Zhukov

-James Kirk Harrell (born January 29, 1959) is an American retired professional wrestler.
+Boris Zhukov (born James Kirk Harrell; January 29, 1959) is an American retired professional wrestler.
 He is best known for his appearances with the American Wrestling Association (AWA) and the World Wrestling Federation (WWF) under the ring name Boris Zhukov, as well as his appearances with Jim Crockett Promotions as Private Jim Nelson.

 Professional wrestling career

 Early career (1978–1980)

 Inspired by his Northside High School football coach and hope to become a pro wrestler, 160-pound wide receiver and defensive halfback Harrell became interested in gaining mass in his senior year, 1977.
 While exercising at a YMCA, he met Ric McCord, who introduced him to Don Hogan and Steve Savage, two wrestlers from Salem, Virginia who trained him.
 After wrestling in Virginia in a tag team, Harrell moved to Atlanta, Georgia.
 In his first big match, the 210-pound Harrell (now called Jim Nelson) teamed with Mike Stallings to lose to Ivan Koloff and Ole Anderson.